 Unfortunately, there are other movies layered on top of this intriguing Dickian mindgame that aren’t nearly as interesting.
 One is the “fated lovers” romance involving David and Elise, which is straight out of a generic rom-com.
 Another is the paranoid conspiracy thriller, with the Bureau as the conspiracy and David and Elise as the frantic, isolated heroes trying to defy it.
 A third, perhaps, is the Hero’s Destiny fantasy, which pops up now and then whenever the script abandons the mundane nuts and bolts of its premise and broadens its canvas to consider the grander scheme of things.
 Salted throughout are pinches of politics and religion, which add flavor but often feel arbitrary.
 Only the ending is definitive, and pure Hollywood; of all the possible outcomes of the story, this is probably the one that focus groups would have picked.

-The result is, I think, a stylistically and thematically indecisive film that has the feeling of design-by-committee.
+The result is, I think, a stylistically and thematically indecisive film that has the feeling of design by committee.
 Which isn’t to say it fails to engage: the production is assured, Damon delivers a confident central performance, and the leads share a chemistry that transcends the material.
-But ultimately The Adjustment Bureau falls short of its potential; it defends every front, when perhaps it would have been better served to concentrate on a decisive battle.
+But ultimately The Adjustment Bureau falls short of its potential, defending every front when it would have been better served to concentrate on a decisive battle.